 Q. I just want to get rid of this problem.
 What should I do?

-Here are some suggestions for dealing with an undiagnosed itching or “biting” problem: Vacuum and dust the premises thoroughly.
-Clean office equipment, such as paper handling machinery, frequently.
-Vacuum cleaners with HEPA filters are most effective in preventing recirculation of allergens during cleaning.
+Here are some suggestions for dealing with an un-diagnosed itching or “biting” problem: Vacuum and dust the premises thoroughly.
+Vacuum cleaners with HEPA filters are most effective in preventing re-circulation of allergens during cleaning.
 Change or clean air filters in air handling units monthly.
 Consider replacing standard fiberglass filters with electrostatic-type filters.
-Experiment with discontinuing use of any “new” laundry, dishwashing soap, air fresheners, cosmetics, perfumes or other personal care products.
+Eliminate any sources of potential solvent exposure in the home.
+Experiment with discontinuing use of any “new” laundry, dish washing soap, air fresheners, cosmetics, perfumes or other personal care products.
 Reduce mold and mildew problems by installing a vapor barrier and vents in crawl spaces, or installing a dehumidifier and/or air conditioning in damp rooms.
-Correct plumbing leaks or condensation problems.
-Consult with your doctor about possible allergies or other undiagnosed medical conditions that might cause skin reactions.
-Consult with your doctor about possible adverse reactions to “new” medications.
+Fix plumbing leaks or condensation problems.
+Consult with your doctor about possible allergies or other un-diagnosed medical conditions that might cause your symptoms.
+Consult with your doctor about possible interactions between or adverse reactions to medications you may be taking.
 Have pets checked by a veterinarian for possible mite or scabies infestations.
 Consult with a pest control professional or Board Certified Entomologist concerning identification of suspected insect or mite infestations.
 Eliminate rodent or bird infestations with the help of a pest control professional.
 Seek professional psychiatric assistance for suspected cases of delusory parasitosis.
 Effective medical and psychiatric treatments are available for this condition through either physicians, dermatologists or psychiatrists.

 For more information